 Our much loved “louvre sliding doors”.
-Like all our timber sliding doors you have a choice of panels, timbers and finishes to match existing floors and furniture.
-Our exclusive SUKIYA design incorporates a custom “basket-weave” pattern into the timber inserts, providing texture, detail and above all ventilation.
+Like all our custom sliding doors you have a choice of panels, timbers and finishes to match existing floors and furniture.
+Our exclusive SUKIYA design incorporates a “basket-weave” pattern into the timber inserts, providing texture, detail and above all ventilation.

 With our unique vertical basket-weave orientation you need not fret the terrible dust collection that occurs with normal louvre doors.